pkuwwt/my_reading_notes/frontend/cross-domain-requests.md

 # Four ways to circumvent the SOP

-There are three ways to circumvent the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) enforced by browsers, i.e. you can't request resources in another domain programmatically.
+There are four ways to circumvent the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) enforced by browsers, i.e. you can't request resources in another domain programmatically.

 They are: